Proper Use of Trigger Points

 - Trigger points should be based on measurable factors such as:

 - Loss of suppression resources.

 - As you approach predetermined trigger points, go through the Risk Management Process to help you decide if a change in tactics is required.
-(See the Incident Response Pocket Guide, PMS 461):
+(See Risk Management, green pages, in the Incident Response Pocket Guide, PMS 461):

 - Assess hazards to anticipate serious risks.

 - Establish hazard controls to mitigate serious risks.

 - Make decisions based on your ability to mitigate those serious risks.

 - Communicate the changes to your subordinates, as well as to adjacent forces and up the chain of command.

 - Make sure everyone knows and follows the new plan.

 RT-130, Wildland Fire Safety Training Annual Refresher (WFSTAR)